 - a.
 An opportunity should be explored between competent authorities and recreational boating groups for the development of a coastal atlas which can aid tracking of crafts.
-This has been conducted by the RYA in England using Automatic Identification System (AIS) which can support pressure management. - 9.
-In the case of interactions with marine mammals and Basking Sharks, surface based recreational users should, first slow down and take time to assess what the animal(s) are doing and, if possible, what the group composition is.
-If they are feeding, the impacts of you approaching could be more serious as you could disrupt this important behaviour.
+This has been conducted by the Royal Yacht Association in England using Automatic Identification System (AIS) which can support pressure management. - 9.
+In the case of interactions with marine mammals and Basking Sharks, surface based recreational users should first slow down and take time to assess what the animal(s) are doing and, if possible, what the group composition is.
+If they are feeding, the impacts of approaching could be more serious as it could cause disruption to this important behaviour.
 If they are with young, this may affect their willingness to engage.
-Knowing what their original behaviour is can help you determine if you cause a disturbance, i.e., if the behaviour significantly changes. - a.
-Do not approach animals closer than 100m.
-Remain at least 200m away if another boat is present and 300m away if a mother and calf are present. - b.
+Knowing what their original behaviour is can help determine if a disturbance will be caused, i.e., if the behaviour significantly changes. - a.
+Do not approach animals closer than 100 m.
+Remain at least 200 m away if another boat is present and 300 m away if a mother and calf are present. - b.
 Spend no longer than 15 minutes near the animals. - c.
 Do not drive head on, in-between or attempt to encircle the animals. - d.
 Maintain a slow 'no wake' speed and steady course. - e.
-If animals approach your craft, turn the engine to neutral. - f.
+If animals approach the craft, turn the engine to neutral. - f.
 Never swim with animals in the water. - g.
 All recreational boat users should adhere to the correct guidelines through the Sharks Trust, Basking sharks code of conduct which applies to both UK and EU waters. - 10.
-Sea bird feeding, diving and general interactions from surface based recreational users can occur among large groups, or rafts, on the sea both in summer and in winter.
+Seabird interactions from surface based recreational users can occur among large groups, or rafts, on the sea both in summer and in winter.
 If you see a raft of birds ahead, reduce speed to less than 6 knots as you approach.
-A minimum approach distance of 50m is recommended, although this may be varied according to species and circumstance.
+A minimum approach distance of 50 m is recommended, although this may be varied according to species and circumstance.
 Avoid driving your boat through rafts of birds and navigate around them where practicable and safe to do so.
 Breaking up rafts can make them more vulnerable to predators and uses up precious energy.